 Step 11.
 Ensure that your ink pad is nicely inked so that you have an even coverage on your rubber stamp.
-I like to test my impression by stamping onto a sheet of white paper prior to actually stamping on the Epoxy Clay-Crystal Clay.
+I like to test my impression by stamping onto a sheet of white paper prior to actually stamping on the Epoxy Clay-Epoxy Clay.

 Once you are all inked up, place your rubber stamp upright over your epoxy clay filled bezel.
 Press down gently into the clay, creating a stamped image.

 Step 12.
-If you don’t like how your image looks stamped on the Epoxy Clay-Crystal Clay, you can use a wet-wipe to remove the ink.
+If you don’t like how your image looks stamped on the Epoxy Clay-Epoxy Clay, you can use a wet-wipe to remove the ink.
 If you aren’t able to wipe away the ink, pinch off the stamped surface and add some additional clay to bring up your surface to be even with the side edge of your bezel and stamp again until you have it just the way you like it.

 TIP: It is always a good idea to remove excess ink from your rubber stamp prior to storing them.

 A 4-ounce bottle of epoxy hardener

 2 precision tips to screw onto the bottles